Sarat Barkotoky

-Sarat Barkotoky (born 1 March 1935) is an Indian politician from the state of Assam.
-He is a former Member of Assam Legislative Assembly for Sonari and Education minister.
-He was also a Minister of State in the Hiteswar Saikia cabinet.
+Sarat Barkotoky (1 March 1935 – 30 October 2023) was an Indian politician from the state of Assam.
+He was a Member of Assam Legislative Assembly for Sonari constituency and education minister in 2015-16.
+He was earlier also a Minister of State in the Hiteswar Saikia cabinet.

 Early life and education

-Barkotoky was born on 1 March 1935 to the late Hem Chandra Barkotoky and the late Chandra Probha Barkotoky in Mathurapur, Sonari.
-He has a B.T.
+Barkotoky was born in Mathurapur, Sonari on 1 March 1935 to Chandra Barkotoky and Chandra Probha Barkotoky.
+He had a B.T.
 Examination in the year 1970 from Dibrugarh University.
-He also has a B.A.
+He also had a B.A.